markhgn/markhgn.github.io/_posts/2014-09-05-destined-to-obscurity.md

 This is what I have said repeatedly, all along.

 However, the same site also carries posts such as this: [People Are Sharing More News Than Ever On Facebook](http://blog.newswhip.com/index.php/2014/07/news-sharing-on-facebook).
 From this it is easy to look at the numbers and commit the logical fallacy that this means that __your__ stories stand a greater chance of receiving a slice of this attention.
 In actual fact you already have to be one of the 'winners' in as much if you aren't already a major hub the chances of your content being shared is approaching zero.
-Even you're a major publisher you'll still be subject to the brutal effect of the long tail.
+Even if you're a major publisher you'll still be subject to the brutal effect of the long tail.

 This is why 'brand' content destinations [are a terrible idea](http://sparksheet.com/should-coca-cola-quit-its-content-marketing-journey/).